-Today's UV index in Cobham, United Kingdom will be up to 5.3, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Cobham, United Kingdom will be up to 6.1, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Cobham, United Kingdom, is generally low to moderate, usually ranging from 0 to 5 throughout the year.
 The index peaks during late spring and summer months, especially in June and July.